almereyda/awesome-starred/README.md

 ## C# #

+- [SHOEGAZEssb/Last.fm-Scrubbler-WPF](https://github.com/SHOEGAZEssb/Last.fm-Scrubbler-WPF) - Manual Last.fm scrobbling for when a service (or you!) failed to scrobble.
 - [lambci/docker-lambda](https://github.com/lambci/docker-lambda) - Docker images and test runners that replicate the live AWS Lambda environment
 - [Webreaper/Damselfly](https://github.com/Webreaper/Damselfly) - Damselfly is a server-based Photograph Management app.
 The goal of Damselfly is to index an extremely large collection of images, and allow easy search and retrieval of those images, using metadata such as the IPTC keyword tags, as well as the folder and file names.
 Damselfly includes support for object/face detection, and face-recognition.
 - [gaxar77/SimpleOutline](https://github.com/gaxar77/SimpleOutline) - An application for making and editing outlines for prose compositions.